 - Repealing the deeply racist and exclusionary Article 34 of the California Constitution

-- Reforming property tax law in California, specifically tackling the impacts of Prop 13 (passed in 1978) and Prop 6 (passed in 1960) that have resulted in huge tax breaks for corporations and golf courses — it’s time for the public to stop subsidizing the property taxes for fantastically profitable companies like Disney and Chevron, and to stop massively subsidizing the taxes on country clubs for the mega-wealthy
+- Reforming property tax law in California, specifically tackling the impacts of Prop 13 (passed in 1978) and Prop 6 (passed in 1960) that have resulted in huge tax breaks for corporations and golf courses — it’s time for the public to stop subsidizing the property taxes for fantastically profitable companies like Disney and Chevron, and to stop massively subsidizing country clubs for the mega-wealthy

 - Creating a state-level rental assistance program to pick up where the federal Section 8 program falls short